Frailty Academy

 Welcome to the Frailty Academy

-The frailty academy was set up in 2021 by Dr James Adams, Consultant Geriatrician, Frailty Academy Chair and Chief of Service for Frailty and Community Services at Royal Surrey.
-He created a vision of making extensive education and training available for all, so that everyone in the health and care system, including people living with frailty themselves, is at least frailty aware.
-The work plan of the Academy is directed by a multi-professional steering group including staff from both the Royal Surrey and the University of Surrey’s Faculty of Medicine.
+The Frailty Academy, established in 2021 by Dr. James Adams, aims to enhance frailty awareness and support in our community.
+Dr. Adams, Consultant Geriatrician and Frailty Academy Chair, envisioned a program where everyone in the health and care system, including those living with frailty, gains essential knowledge.
+The Academy's work plan is guided by a multi-professional steering group comprising staff from both the Royal Surrey (acute and community teams) and the University of Surrey’s Faculty of Medicine.

 Training levels